90+ AI Design Patterns to Avoid: The Definitive List

 Success/error toasts with a colored icon, title, description, and close button.

-Instead: Simplify toasts to a single line of text with a dismiss action.
-Remove the icon.
-Reduce the visual complexity.
+Instead: One line of text with a dismiss action.
+Drop the icon.
+Cut the visual complexity.

 Structural Patterns